bcardarella/valid_attribute/README.markdown

 ## Installation ##

-If you're using Rails just add the library to your Gemfile
+If you're using `RSpec` just add the `valid_attribute` to your `Gemfile`

     gem 'valid_attribute'

-Then add it to your spec_helper
+Then add it to your `spec_helper.rb`

     require 'valid_attribute'

+or if you're using `Test::Unit`, you must use [Thoughtbot](http://thoughtbot.com)'s [shoulda-context](https://github.com/thoughtbot/shoulda-context)

+    # Gemfile
+    gem 'shoulda-context'

+    # test_helper.rb
+    require 'shoulda-context'
+    require 'valid_attribute'

 ## Usage ##

-Instead of having validation specific matchers ValidAttribute only cares if the attribute is valid under certain circumstances
+Instead of having validation specific matchers `ValidAttribute` only cares if the attribute is valid under certain circumstances

     class User
       include ActiveModel::Validations